 The Geisha Coffee Story: As Japanese as Apple Pie

 Under #geishacoffee, you’ll find a picture on Instagram that perfectly sums up the confusion surrounding this varietal: a Latin American man stands in front of three Asian ladies posing as Geishas.
-Each holds a Cappuccino to the camera under a sign that reads “Panama Geisha.”
+Each holds a cappuccino to the camera under a sign that reads “Panama Geisha.”

 What’s wrong with this picture?
 Pretty much everything.

 Even the name Geisha is off the mark.
 Actually, the coffee varietal is called Gesha.
 The name comes from the Ethiopian village or mountain where the plant first appeared.
-Ethiopian Geisha coffee still grows wild there today.
+Ethiopian Gesha coffee still grows wild there today.

 And for a long time, no one crowed about it under whatever name.
 Especially not in Ethiopia, the motherland of coffee and the flowery-fresh varietal.

-Like other coffee varietals, Geisha spread all over the world, mainly for research or crossbreeding purposes.
+Like other coffee varietals, Geisha spread all over the world, mainly for research or cross breeding purposes.
 Let’s just say Geisha was hardly relevant to global coffee production.

 Eventually, it came to Central America – and to a plantation in Panama.